 And Matt Engarde is a much better disguised version.
 Also his butler, aka Shelly De Killer.

 Most culprits have a bad habit of turning into this as the trial goes on, suffering Freak Outs when Phoenix has them on the ropes and openly gloating when they have the upper hand, to the point that, if they were being judged by a real-life jury, most of them would probably be convicted just by how suspicious they're acting.
+It's implied this very thing might have happened at the end of case 4-4 to Kristoph Gavin, as the new (or, in North America, revived) Jurist System was a key part of that trial.

 Assassin's Creed: Al-Mualim.
 Despite every target telling Altair he's lying or using him and there never being any explanations for anything, everyone pretends to be surprised when he turns out to be the Big Bad.
-In all fairness, the targets were all bastards who spoke mostly in generalities (ie, not actually naming the Big Bad) but who nonetheless caused Altair to begin to question what was going on and demand answers.
-Just a bit too loyal though.

 Actually both games have a whole bunch of examples.
 Atris also in the second game, and if the player goes evil, other characters mistake them as such.
 And then there's the player in the first game, with a twist.
 Bastila sort of counts too, since it's obvious going to go evil from the start, although she doesn't really qualify as she was turned later on.
 And Revan and Malak, back when they were Jedi (and everyone who turned with them).